 As a bit of a vagabond early in life, Myra have been blessed to live in different states and countries.
 Myra and her husband like to say that currently they are Mobilians by choice.
 That choice has enabled Myra to work with a number of non-profits with varied focuses from sex education to preschoolers to community growing to housing.
 Myra is looking forward to expanding her circle of friends and knowledge through the Shur Fellows program and the incredible work everyone is involved in.

-Judy has 35 years of League experience that has included just about every aspect of the organization including serving on the state board, as the state president, serving on her local board and serving as president.
-She also worked full time at the local medical center (now retired).
-Judy has been very involved in her community in activities ranging from educational, children’s groups, civic/service oriented, parliamentary procedures, and political.
+Judy has 38 years of League experience that has included just about every aspect of the organization including serving on the state board, as the state president, serving on her local board, as president and working full time at the local medical center (now retired).
+Community activities range from educational, children's groups, civic/service oriented, parliamentary procedures, and political.
+Hobbies and fun activities: playing bridge, reading, working out in the gym, hiking, knitting, traveling the world and spending time with her husband, two sons and two grandsons.
+Judy and her husband recently completed a summer home in Montana.

-Her hobbies include playing bridge, reading, working out in the gym, hiking, skiing, traveling the world and spending time with her husband, two sons and two grandsons.
-Judy believes that the best aspect of being a Ruth Shur Fellow is learning from other national and state coaches and the national staff.
-The MLD is an exciting program that can spark enthusiasm throughout the League.
-Judy’s personal goal is to share with others this knowledge and enthusiasm!
+The best aspect of being a Ruth Shur Fellow is leading from other national and state coaches and the national staff.
+The MLD is an exciting program that can spark enthusiasm throughout or organization.
+My personal goal is to share with others this knowledge and enthusiasm!

 Linda Johnson has been active in League since 1980, having served on local and state boards in 4 communities and two states.
 Since moving to Leavenworth, KS with her husband, Carl, Linda has been instrumental in starting a new League there.
 Most recently, Linda has been the secretary on the Kansas board, and an MLD coach.